 Once you realize how pay raises could help your company to retain your top talent and improve your profits, it is time to write up the details about how much you plan to increase the pay and when.

 Larger businesses may be able to reach into their expense fund and easily find the money they need to increase employee pay without sacrificing their operations.
-However, small business owners may be scratching their heads as to where you can find the funds to pay people more in the first place.
+However, small business owners may be scratching their heads as to where they can find the funds to pay people more in the first place.

 One way to find more money is to cut down on unnecessary expenses.
-For instance, do you need a cleaning service to come in every day or can you settle for a couple of times a week?
+For instance, do you need a cleaning service to come in every day, or can you settle for a couple of times a week?

 You could also take a closer look at your vendors and determine if you are paying too much for what they offer and if you can find an alternative.
 If this is the only vendor that will suit your needs and you have been in business for a long time, you could also try to renegotiate their costs and save money that way.